13 Marketing Mistakes to Avoid as a Real Estate Agent

 6. Directing your clients to your homepage instead of a landing page

 Landing pages have become the hot new thing in the Internet over the past couple of years.
 Tons of research shows that they not only work, but they work incredibly well.
 A landing page is a 1 page website that is specifically crafted to continue a conversation you had somewhere else, be it on Facebook, email, or in person.

 What a landing page does for you that your home page can't is it provides a very specific path to follow.
 Instead of being bombarded with tons of links and no clear direction to travel, a landing page is the maitre d' who guides your new lead directly to their seat and hands them the menu.

 You should direct each new lead to your landing page so they learn a little bit more about you, what sets you apart, and how you can solve their problems.
 Landing pages can be set up with lead capture forms, PDF downloads, or drip campaigns.
-Check out this landing page for Agynt Studio that guides our new agent leads in Salt Lake City that are interested in real estate photography to a 5 day marketing course and a 20% off offer on their first purchase from us.

 7. Complicated Domain Names

 For those agents just starting out and trying to decide on a domian name, I strongly suggest going with www.YourName.com.
 If you have a very common name, try something like www.YourNameSLC.com (or whatever city/state you're in).

 Far too often agents try to come up with whimsical domain names that are hard to remember and even harder to spell.
 I met an agent at a luncheon sponsored by SLBR, let's call him Chris Agent.
 Chris gave me his card with his website, something like www.livingluxuryUT.com.
 After the event I wanted to reach out to him but I lost his business card and couldn't remember his domain name.
 If he would have just used www.ChrisAgent.com I would have been there immediately.
 Instead, his clever website name was preventing me from finding him.